asvd/jailed/README.md

 - finally the code string / script filename is transfered as a message into the worker in order to execute the code inside it

-*Note: when loading the Jailed library from the local file (so that its path starts with `file://`, the `"allow-same-origin"` permission is added for the iframe sandbox attribute.
+*Note: when loading the Jailed library from the local file in a web-browser (so that its path starts with `file://`, the `"allow-same-origin"` permission is added for the iframe sandbox attribute.
 Local installations are mostly used for testing, and without that permission it would not be possible to load the plugin code from a local file.
 On the other hand that means that the code jailed in a plugin has an access to the local filesystem, and to some origin-shared things, like IndexedDB (though it is still jailed within a Worker and cannot access the main application page).*